open-education-hub/binary-security/chapters/extra/pwntools-intro/reading/README.md

 ```

 ## Logging
----

-The previous example was a bit… quiet.
+The previous example was a bit... quiet.
 Fortunately, pwntools has nicely separated logging capabilities to make things more verbose for debugging and progress-viewing purposes.
 Let's log each of our steps within the `leak_char` function.

 ```python
 def leak_char(offset):